Do toddlers stop drinking milk? How much milk does a 1 year old need? Or, a 2 year old? Get the answer, plus the best sippy cup for milk!

 Lastly, whether you decide to go organic or not is a personal choice.
 I will tell you that we do.
-If this is something your on the fence about, I’ve got you covered in Does Buying Organic Matter?
+If this is something you’re on the fence about, I’ve got you covered in Does Buying Organic Matter?

 Help: “My 2 Year Won’t Eat and Only Drinks Milk”

-Suddenly cutting down how much their drinking to only 2 cups might not change anything about their eating because it’s likely that there’s something contributing to their picky eating that needs addressed or worked through.
-Read about 5 different reasons kids don’t eat.
+Suddenly cutting down how much they’re drinking to only 2 cups might not change anything about their eating because it’s likely that there’s something contributing to their picky eating that needs to be addressed or worked through.

 I have 9 tips to improve eating that are essential to making any progress with kids not wanting to eat.
 You find those out in Good Eating Habits for Kids.

 Or, maybe put a couple less ounces in their cup and sit them at the table with at least one food they’re most likely to eat and their milk instead of walking around and drinking.

 If possible, you’ll also want to avoid distractions, like using a TV or tablet, to help your child eat.
-I know it gives a quick win, but in the long run its going to hurt their eating.
+I know it gives a quick win, but in the long run, it’s going to hurt their eating.

 Lastly, don’t hesitate to look into feeding therapy if you think you need some help.
 It never hurts to at least go and see!
 And, if you live in the U.S., you might qualify for free early intervention (that means therapists actually come to your house).